-In the 107 years, Bethel has had only a total of (6) Pastors and (1) Interim Pastor.
+In the 112 years, Bethel has had only a total of (6) Pastors and (1) Interim Pastor.
 The others being: Rev. Campbell and Rev. Harris.
-Our present Pastor; Reverend Franklin Murray Sr., has been at the helm for 30 years.
+Our present Pastor; Reverend Franklin Murray Sr., has been at the helm for 36 years.
 The late, Reverend Fred Cowan was his assistant for many of those years.
 Rev. Lloyd was the interim pastor at the time Rev. Murray came.
-Bethel also has (5) Associate Ministers: Reverend Ferguson, Rev. Dr. Tina Saxon, Minister Owens, Minister Veale and Evangelist Franklin.
+Bethel also has (3) Associate Ministers: Reverend Ferguson, Rev. Dr. Tina Saxon, and Minister Veale.

 Although satan has reared his head on numerous occasions, great things have happened and is still happening here at the Bethel Baptist Church; and to God be the glory, for it all belongs to Him.
 He/God has brought us thus far and by faith, will see us through.

-Pastor Murray came to Bethel the 2nd Sunday in October 1988 and was officially installed as the new pastor on Sunday, December 11, 1988.
-Pastor Murray (under God) is the under-shepherd of Bethel for 32 years (October 2020).
+Pastor Murray came to Bethel on the 2nd Sunday in October 1988 and was officially installed as the new pastor on Sunday, December 11, 1988.
+Pastor Murray (under God) has been the under-shepherd of Bethel for 36 years (October 2024).

 Pastor Murray is a family man.
-He is a husband of 57 years to First-Lady, Deaconess Essie Murray.
-He is the father of (5) living children, grandfather of 28 and great-grandfather of 5.
-He is very present in the lives of his family and children of Bethel.
+He is a husband of 61 years to First Lady Deaconess Essie Murray.
+He is the father of (5) living children, grandfather of 28, and great-grandfather of 5.
+He is very present in the lives of his family and the children of Bethel.

 Since coming to Bethel, Pastor Murray has accomplished much.
-Many ministries have been started under pastor's leadership and others are yet being birthed.
+Many ministries have been started under the pastor's leadership, and others are yet to be birthed.

-Pastor Murray loves to preach, teach and sing.
-Pastor Murray's greatest desire is to preach to the Glory of God and until the day that God says "Well done".
+Pastor Murray loves to preach, teach, and sing.
+Pastor Murray's greatest desire is to preach to the Glory of God until the day God says, "Well done."